 We are hosting the Eating Disorders International Conference 2020 in collaboration with the Faculty of Eating Disorders of the Royal College of Psychiatrists!
 Join us on 18 and 19 March 2020 in Glasgow.

 Eating disorders are complex mental illnesses.
-Boys, girls, men, and women from all backgrounds and ethnic groups can be affected by eating disorders.
+People of all ages, genders, ethnic groups and backgrounds can be affected.

-If you’re worried about someone then it’s important to encourage them to seek treatment as quickly as possible to ensure the best chance of recovery.
+If you’re worried about someone then it’s important to encourage them to seek treatment as quickly as possible.

 It’s very important to access treatment as early as possible, as earlier treatment means a greater chance of fully recovering from your eating disorder.

 Search HelpFinder, Beat's directory of eating disorder services.
 Listings include NHS centres, counsellors, therapists, private clinics & support groups near you.

 Beat on the Ground is a new approach to tackling eating disorders in your area, equipping healthcare and education professionals, and empowering those affected.

 Learn how to pick up on early signs of eating disorders, how to approach someone you’re concerned about, and what you can do to help them into the treatment they need.